 Dr. Vanda Huang graduated from the National College of Naturopathic Medicine (which is now known as NUNM) in Portland, OR with a doctorate in Naturopathic Medicine and a Masters of Science in Oriental Medicine.
 She has a B.A. in Philosophy from Northwestern University.
-A few years ago, Dr. Huang moved her private practice from New York City back to the Pacific Northwest.
+A few years ago, Dr. Huang moved her private practice from New York City back to the Pacific Northwest and currently practices in Ballard.

 Dr. Vanda Huang has treated hundreds of patients with acute and chronic disease including: